bahleg/OBSIFLASK/example/vault_example/Files, directories and links.md

-FLBOSIDIAN supports basic naviagation across the vaults and basic file operations.
+OBSIFLASK supports basic naviagation across the vaults and basic file operations.

 It also supports wikilinks with the behaviour similar to Obisidian.
 # 📁 Navigation
-FLOBSIDIAN supports basic navigation across vaults and basic file operations.
+OBSIFLASK supports basic navigation across vaults and basic file operations.
 It also supports wikilinks with behavior similar to Obsidian.

 To navigate, use the file tree on the left side of the page.